Subscription Apps and App Monetisation: Converting Free Trial Users to Paying Subscribers

 Prioritising LifeTime Value

 One thing that is often not considered enough when it comes to using a subscription model is Life Time Value.
 If 90% of your users subscribed to your app for a month or two, converting them is not going to impact your return on investment that much.
 Instead, focus on the 10% who are likely to stay subscribed for the long-term.
 Whilst LifeTime Value may be harder to measure as it requires tracking and testing over a long period of time, building out a forecast will be far more impactful for your business and getting a return on investment than focussing on conversion rate alone.
-When incorporating a subscription monetisation model, you need to ensure you are targeting the right users, hitting them with the option to subscribe at the right time in the user journey, and continuously providing updated and valuable content.

 Make sure to sign up to our newsletter to get notified when we release a new blog post.
 Want to find out more about optimising your app and incorporating advanced growth metrics?
 Make sure to subscribe to our Mastering Mobile Marketing video series.
 You can also get in touch by visiting the Contact Us page.
 Follow us on LinkedIn, chat with us on Twitter @yodelmobile, and join our #AppMarketingUK LinkedIn group.